dbcook/openrocket-database/README.md

 #### Estes

 Paradoxically, we have better parts data on legacy (1960s through the late 1980s) Estes parts than for newer ones.
 They have shifted much manufacturing to China, and most individual parts such as nose cones are no longer available separately, since the kits are completely packaged offshore.
 In many cases, parts don't even seem to have individual part numbers assigned, and a significant portion of kits have no PNs for the parts listed in the instructions.

 The parts that are now available are often sold as assortments, and the contents of those assortments are usually not identified by PN, and sometimes change over time.

 With the 2017 decision by Estes to cease producing a product catalog in either print or electronic form, the difficulty of maintaining a parts database will further increase.
+In short, part numbers are often no longer needed given the way Estes operates.

 #### LOC Precision